jodal/comics/docs/deployment.rst

 Database
 ========

-*comics* should theoretically work with any database supported by Django.
+Comics should theoretically work with any database supported by Django.
 Though, development is mostly done on SQLite and PostgreSQL.
 For production use, PostgreSQL is the recommended choice.